cratebind/react-web-starter/README.md

 ## CSS

 Prefer to use [styled components](http://styled-components.com/) to help keep components self-contained.

+> NOTE: Do not add styled-components to a project that already has a system for CSS / SCSS.
+Instead, continue the existing approach.
+Having two systems fighting for CSS priority is an exercise in madness.

 When creating a custom component that you intend to style, wrap it in a styled component `div`.

 ```jsx
 import styled from 'styled-components';